amromics/panta/README.md

 ## Usage

 Everytime you start using Amromics-viz, make sure you have activated the *amromics-viz* conda environment.
-If not yet, activate the environment with the following command:
+This can beIf not yet, activate the environment with the following command:
 ```bash
 source activate amromics-viz